newgenjalisco/GTA5Enhanced-UnlockRadioStations-ASI-Plugin/README.md

 ## Important

-Story Mode only.
-Do not use it in GTA Online.
+Made for Story Mode only.
+Please do not use it in GTA Online to avoid being at risk of ban.
 Script Hook V does not work online and BattlEye will flag injected DLLs.

 ## How it works